digitalrebar/digitalrebar.github.io/README.md

 # digitalrebar.github.io
-Open Automation Framework for Physical Operations
+Open Automation Framework for Physical Operations and Infrastructure

 This is the project home page, please look at http://rebar.digital!